vladodyanov/the_foodhub/README.md

 - Java Script

 ## User Management
 - User/Vendor Registration: New users and vendors can create accounts with unique emails and passwords.
+After successfully registering, users/vendors need to confirm their account creation via email before logging in.
 - User/Vendor Login: Registered users and vendors can log in securely to access their profiles.
 - If User/Vendor forgotten their password, they can easily recover it by following the 'Forgot Password' instructions.